-Natalie Watson guides her clients, including product manufacturers, pharmaceutical corporations, health care facilities, builders, public entities, and innovators, through their regulatory, compliance, and liability challenges.
-She has successfully represented numerous businesses in “bet the company” litigation, defending against environmental liability and toxic torts, catastrophic personal injury, product liability, breach of contract, and sales practices claims in state and federal courts nationwide.
+Natalie Watson guides her clients, product manufacturers, pharmaceutical corporations, health care facilities, builders, renewable energy companies, and innovators, through their regulatory, compliance, and liability challenges.
+She has successfully represented numerous businesses in “bet the company” litigation, defending against environmental liability and toxic torts, contractual disputes between renewable energy providers, catastrophic personal injury, product liability, breach of contract, and sales practices claims in state and federal courts nationwide.
 Natalie’s practice centers on complex litigation, with a particular focus on multidistrict litigation, class actions, and suits against governmental agencies.
 Natalie has tried numerous cases to verdict.
 Her clients value her ability to captain a matter from inception to trial, all while routinely coming in under budget.

-Natalie also represents public entities in complex civil rights, Constitutional law, and negligence suits, including those suits arising out of wrongful death and sexual abuse claims.
+Natalie represents public entities in complex civil rights, Constitutional law, and negligence suits, including those suits arising out of wrongful death and sexual abuse claims.
 She balances the need to aggressively defend high-exposure claims with the finesse required for high-profile matters potentially affecting the public image of her clients.
 To help prevent lawsuits, Natalie regularly conducts trainings for public entity clients on the nuances of applicable statutory law, particularly concerning relevant statutory immunities and notice of claim requirements.
 She has counseled larger institutions of higher education on compliance with state and federal laws and regulations governing anti-harassment, anti-bullying, anti-discrimination, and LGBTQA-inclusion.

 A member of the Steering Committee of the firm’s Women’s Initiative and a member of its Diversity Committee, Natalie actively works to strengthen McCarter’s use of diversity in serving its clients.
 Her efforts led McCarter to become one of the first law firms in the country to offer a “gross-up” policy for its LGBTQA employees, to remedy the disparate treatment that existed in the tax code in the years before Obergefell v.
 Hodges, 576 U.S. ___ (2015).